autismuk/Font-Manager/README.md

 	str4:setModifier(pulser)

-Using groups with these is not a good idea unless you are careful, as they are managed seperately and tracked individually.

-But you can get rid of them individually, effectively.
+You can get rid of them individually, effectively.

 	str4:setText("")